 Lancome is a French luxury perfume and cosmetics brand but is Lancome cruelty-free?

 Is Lancome Cruelty-Free?

-This implies that Lancome products are sold in mainland China where all imported cosmetics is required by law to be tested on animals.
+I later discovered from Lancome is selling their products in China where they are required by law to test on animals.

-In my research, I found proof that Lancome products are currently sold in-stores in mainland China and therefore, Lancome must consent to have their products or ingredients tested on animals by Chinese officials in order to import and sell their products in mainland China.
+I eventually found out that Lancome products are indeed sold in stores in mainland China.
+Therefore, Lancome must consent to have their products or ingredients tested on animals by Chinese officials in order to import and sell their products in mainland China.

-To prove that Lancôme products are in fact sold in stores in Mainland China, I used Lancôme’s store locator feature on their website to find several store listings in mainland China that carry Lancôme products.
+To prove that Lancôme products are in fact sold in stores in Mainland China, I used Lancôme’s store locator feature on their website to find several retailers in mainland China that carry Lancôme products.

 Looking for cruelty-free alternatives to Lancome beauty products?
 We recommend the following cruelty-free skincare and makeup brands: